openwalletGH/openwallet-android/README.md

 3) Test this APK (TODO: with instrumentation tests).

-For now test it manually by installing it `adb install wallet/wallet-release.apk`
+For now test it manually by installing it `adb install -r wallet/wallet-release.apk`

 > This one is in the TODOs and must be automated
 > because it will be here that you take a break ;)